kupl/starlab-benchmarks/Solidity/README.md

 ========

 This is for the benchmarks written in solidity.
 (Ethereum Smart Contract)
 The name of each directory denotes the CVE ID number for each vulnerable sol file.
+We have collected 200 benchmarks with different CVE ID number.

 ### Vulnerability